nihilor/upperlower/README.md

 ## Abstract

-Upperlower converts strings and lists of strings into different notations as used in the field of information technology and software engineering.
-This is necessary to be able to quickly adapt different styles in different contexts.
+[Upperlower](https://github.com/nihilor/upperlower) converts strings and lists of strings into different notations as used in the field of information technology, software engineering and publishing.
+This is necessary to be able to quickly adapt different styles in different contexts without the risk of typing errors.

 ## Rationale

-Depending on the context, the spelling of identifiers varies.
-In order to avoid conflicts that can arise with multiple different definitions of identifiers, Upperlower converts these identifiers generically into different equivalents.
+Depending on the context, the spelling of identifiers and text varies.
+In order to avoid conflicts that can arise with multiple different definitions of identifiers and text, [Upperlower](https://github.com/nihilor/upperlower) converts these identifiers generically into different equivalents.

 ## Notations